Scottish independence: Yes Scotland signs up 143,000 supporters

 "If they want to sign up enough Scots to win a majority, they will still be chasing signatures in 2018.

-"The reality is that the overwhelming majority of Scots are not buying what the separatists are selling."'We shall win'
+"The reality is that the overwhelming majority of Scots are not buying what the separatists are selling."

 Mr Salmond, along with the leader of the Scottish Greens, Patrick Harvie, publicly signed the declaration at the launch of the Yes Scotland campaign in Edinburgh earlier this year.